Users

 - Click the Edit button above the User details.

-- Edit details for the User, using the Field Descriptions above as a guide.
+- Edit details for the User, using the Field Descriptions table as a guide.

 - Click Update.